LoopringSecondary/relay-cluster/docs/deploy/codedeploy.md

 ### Configure EC2 instances

-> Only need operate once for same EC2 instance
+> Only need operate once for one EC2 instance

 > It recommended to configure the EC2 instance when starting it.
-Reference: [Support CodeDeploy](codedeploy.md), and if you have a similar configuration, you do not need to perform the following two operations.
+Reference: [Support CodeDeploy](new_ec2.md#support-codedeploy), and if you have a similar configuration, you do not need to perform the following two operations.

 #### Configuration role
 Modify the existing instance of the IAM role, [EC2-instance-instance], select an EC2 instance that needs to be deployed through CodeDeploy, [Operation - Instance Settings - Attach/Replace IAM Role], [IAM Role] select the previously created `CodeDeployEc2InstanceProfile' `, select [Application]